lily-0015/hotel-reservation-system/README.md

 ### Hotel Reservation System Documentation

 #### 1. Introduction

-The Hotel Reservation System is implemented in Motoko, a programming language for the Internet Computer blockchain.
-This system allows the management of hotels, rooms, reservations, and payments.
+The Hotel Reservation System is implemented in TypeScript, a popular programming language.
+This system enables the management of hotels, rooms, reservations, and payments.
 #### 2. Entities

 ##### Hotel Entity